sasquatch678/A-Painted-World/README.md

 ## Controller Support

 There is a fully integrated and working controller profile using NorthernUI.
-To use this, first ensure steam input is disabled for Oblivion by going to the game in Steam, and clicking the small controller icon in the middle right, under the game banner.
-Then click the button that says disable steam input.
+To use this, first import the custom controller layout specifically made for APW with Steam Input.
+Copy the link below into a web browser and select "Open Link with Steam" when prompted.
+If this isn't happening, try a different browser.

+steam://controllerconfig/22330/3662923605

 Next swap to the controller profile in MO2 by clicking the drop down at the top of the application (by default it will say "A Painted World", you want to select "A Painted World - Controller").
 Doing so will automatically enable several mods that enable controller support and patch various ui elements, and disable a handful of others that would conflict, cause the game to crash, or otherwise not work at all with a controller.
 Notably, I had to downgrade ORC to 1.9.3 for this profile so the game will look slightly different.
 ## Optional Mods - Ultrawide Support & Performance